What Causes Migraines and Headaches

 Understanding your migraine or headache trigger is the first step to effectively managing your pain and any other symptoms.
 Once you understand the factors that may be contributing to your pain, we will have a better idea of the type of treatment that will work best.

 Avoiding foods and drinks that trigger your migraine or headache, learning good stress management techniques, and trying aromatherapy may all be a good place to start.
-If you are still in pain after trying to cure your headache or migraine naturally, call Texas Partners Healthcare Group and schedule an appointment.
+If you are still in pain after trying to cure your headache or migraine naturally, call Texas Partners Healthcare Group and schedule an appointment at our Frisco pain management clinic.
 We offer stem cell therapy as well as other types of regenerative medicine, all of which are designed to help manage your pain.